hayarobi/ARC1-Extensions/README.md

 -- @param   amount  (ubig) amount of tokens to burn local function _burn(from, amount)

--- Hook "tokensReceived" function on the recipient after a 'transfer' -- @type internal
--- @param   from   (address) sender's address
--- @param   to     (address) recipient's address
--- @param   amount (ubig) amount of token to send
--- @param   ...     addtional data, MUST be sent unaltered in call to 'tokensReceived' on 'to' local function _callTokensReceived(from, to, amount, ...)

 -- Transfer tokens to an account (from TX sender)
 -- @type    call
 -- @param   to      (address) recipient's address